williamstein/2013-480/homework/homework1.md

 # Homework 1 for Math 480 (Sage)

+## Due Wednesday, April 10, 2013.

 Do a bunch of the Python sequences at <a href="http://www.codecademy.com/tracks/python">http://www.codecademy.com/tracks/python</a> and convince me somehow (a screenshot) that you did so (send an email to 2013uw480@gmail.com).